1957–58 FA Cup

 Matches were scheduled to be played at the stadium of the team named first on the date specified for each round, which was always a Saturday.
 Some matches, however, might be rescheduled for other days if there were clashes with games for other competitions or the weather was inclement.
 If scores were level after 90 minutes had been played, a replay would take place at the stadium of the second-named team later the same week.
 If the replayed match was drawn further replays would be held until a winner was determined.
 If scores were level after 90 minutes had been played in a replay, a 30-minute period of extra time would be played.

 Calendar

+Qualifying rounds

+Most participating clubs that were not members of the Football League competed in the qualifying rounds to secure one of 30 places available in the first round.

+The winners from the fourth qualifying round were South Shields, Crook Town, Durham City, Billingham Synthonia, Scarborough, Rhyl, Prescot Cables, Wigan Athletic, Oswestry Town, Hereford United, Worcester City, Boston United, Witton Albion, Goole Town, Frickley Colliery, Spalding United, Peterborough United, Wisbech Town, Gorleston, Clapton, Guildford City, Walthamstow Avenue, Margate, Redhill, Walton & Hersham, Newport (IOW), Trowbridge Town, Bath City, Dorchester Town and Yeovil Town.

+Those appearing in the competition proper for the first time were Prescot Cables, Spalding United, Redhill and Walton & Hersham.
+Of the others, Clapton and Oswestry Town had last featured at this stage in 1926-27, Frickley Colliery in 1936–37, Wisbech Town in 1945-46 and Trowbridge Town in 1947-48.

+Wisbech Town also participated in seven rounds of this season's tournament, progressing from the preliminary round to the second round proper.
+They defeated Newmarket Town, Chatteris Town, King's Lynn, March Town United, Hounslow Town and Colchester United before going out to Reading at Elm Park.

 First round proper

-At this stage all the clubs from the Football League Third Division North and South joined 30 non-league clubs having come through the qualifying rounds.
-To complete this round, Bishop Auckland and Wycombe Wanderers given byes.
+At this stage the 48 clubs from the Football League Third Division North and South joined the 30 non-league clubs who came through the qualifying rounds.
+To complete this round, Bishop Auckland and Wycombe Wanderers were given byes as the champions and runners-up from the previous season's FA Amateur Cup.

 Matches were scheduled to be played on Saturday, 16 November 1957.
 Five were drawn and went to replays, with one of these going to a second replay.